-The Ryan Mire, MD Summer Internship Program is named in honor of the American College of Physicians' 2022-2023 President, Dr. Ryan Mire, Dr. Ryan Mire, who served as the organization's fourth Black president.
+The Ryan Mire, MD Summer Internship Program is named in honor of the American College of Physicians' 2022-2023 President, Dr. Ryan Mire, who served as the organization's fourth Black president.
 Through his leadership, Dr. Mire exemplifies ACP's dedication to fostering diversity within the field of internal medicine.

-Launched in the summer of 2022, the Ryan Mire, MD Summer Internship Program was designed with a dual purpose in mind.
-First, we aim to diversify the healthcare workforce by opening doors for underrepresented communities.
-Second, we strive to inspire college students by educating them about the wide array of fulfilling and impactful careers available in healthcare.
+Launched in the summer of 2022, the Ryan Mire, MD Summer Internship Program was designed to expand equity in the healthcare workforce by inspiring and educating college students about the wide array of fulfilling and impactful careers available in healthcare.
 With four interns in our inaugural cohort, and 10 in our second year in 2023, we're laying the groundwork for a legacy of education, empowerment, and equity.

 “[ACP] has designed an experience that allows the interns to see all the working parts…that collectively manifest the influence and impact that ACP has on its members and patients.
 Although ACP is here to help the student interns grow and develop, we are also learning from them and appreciate the work and perspectives that they bring to this organization.” — Ryan Mire, MD, MACP, ACP Immediate Past President and Program Mentor